 Applying for Medicare is just your first step.
 Medicare does not cover all of your medical costs.
 There is significant financial exposure to you in the deductibles and coinsurance that you must pay.
 Working with an expert insurance agent will help you to identify Medicare supplemental insurance coverage that suits you.

-The knowledgeable agents at Boomer Benefits make Medicare easy.
+The knowledgeable agents at Boomer Benefits make applying for Medicare easy.
 If you would like our assistance to walk you through the steps of how to sign up for Medicare, please call our office today or complete our contact form for personalized assistance.
 We can tell you exactly what steps you need to take.

 To continue learning Medicare, go next to: About Medicare’s Coverage